WPIX: As an independent station (1948–1995)

-In mid-January 1994, the station began airing the Action Pack programming block with TekWar TV movie.
+In mid-January 1994, the station began airing the Action Pack programming block with the TV movie TekWar.
 WPIX earned the biggest ratings of all the stations airing the program, with an 11.7/17 rating.

 WB affiliation (1995–2006)

 On November 2, 1993, the Warner Bros.
 Television division of Time Warner and the Tribune Company announced the formation of The WB Television Network.
 Due to the company's ownership interest in the network (initially a 12.5% stake, before expanding to 22%), Tribune signed the majority of its independent stations to serve as The WB's charter affiliates, resulting in WPIX becoming a network affiliate for the first time upon its January 11, 1995, debut.

 The station was verbally branded as "The WB, Channel 11" (simply adding The WB name to the "Channel 11" branding in use since 1986), until it was simplified to "The WB 11" in 1997, and further to "WB11" in 2000.
 Initially, WPIX's programming remained unchanged, as The WB had broadcast only prime time shows on Wednesday nights at its launch.
-As with other WB-affiliated stations during the network's first four years, WPIX ran feature films and select first-run scripted series prior to its 10:00 p.m. newscast on nights when The WB did not offer network programming.
+As with other WB-affiliated stations during the network's first four years, WPIX ran feature films and select first-run scripted series prior to its 10 p.m. newscast on nights when The WB did not offer network programming.

 WB network and syndicated daytime programs (such as Maury and Jerry Springer) became more prominent on channel 11's schedule starting in 1996 at the expense of most of its local-interest programming outside of news.
 By September 1999, when The WB completed its prime time expansion and the network began running its programming Sunday through Friday nights, movies were limited to Saturday evenings and weekend afternoons.